In 2010, a young, Belgian-born, blues-rock singer burst onto the scene as the voice of Black Dub, a musical project founded by producer Daniel Lanois.

 WHITLEY: It's obviously, it's a metaphor for just kind of this journey for where I come from, and that the reality is that, like, I'm not from one place.

 MARTIN: Well, let's talk a little bit about that.
 I mean, you do have an interesting background.
 Your mom is from Europe.
 You were raised for most of your childhood in Belgium, right?

 WHITLEY: I lived there for 10 years.
 So, actually, it's kind of funny.
 I've spent more time in New York than I did in Europe.
 But, yeah, I lived there for 10 years.
 And my mom comes from this, like, gypsy family.
 A lot of, like, flamenco guitarists and dancers.
 So, my family on my mom's side are total nomads, too, and all artists and kind of these, like, you know, whack-job musicians and artists.
 It's definitely been, like, scattered at times in my upbringing, but I'm also quite proud of it.

 (SOUNDBITE OF SONG)

 MARTIN: I read that you started actually DJ'ing when you were only 11 years old.
 What kind of music were you drawn to?
-What does an 11-year-old, you know, throw on the turntables?
+What does an 11-year-old, you know, throw on the turntable?

 WHITLEY: It sounds so crazy.
 It was kind of a crazy thing too.
-What happened, basically, the Museum of Modern Art in Brussels at the time, they were just opening this, like, new division.
-And I was part of this feeder and dance and music collective.
+What happened, basically, it was this - the Museum of Modern Art in Brussels at the time, they were just opening this, like, new division.
+And I was part of this theater and dance and music collective.
 So, I started touring at a very young age.
 This is, like, when I first kind of went back to Europe.